gldeng/universe/religions/judaism_scriptures/Numbers.md

 $$\mathcal{I} = \Omega_Q \cap \Omega_C$$

-The Levites are designated as guardians of the tabernacle; from a Quantum-Classical Dualism perspective, they play the role of maintainers of the quantum-classical interface ($\mathcal{I}$).
+The Levites are designated as guardians of the tabernacle; from a Quantum-Classical Dualism perspective, they play the role of maintainers of the quantum-classical interface ($`\mathcal{I}`$).
 Their rituals and duties ensure that information from the quantum domain can be correctly transformed into knowledge and action in the classical domain.

 ### 4. Wilderness Wandering: Balance Between Entropy Increase and Decrease